On May 25 (local time) in Washington (USA), US Commerce Minister Gina Raimondo and her Chinese counterpart Wang Wentao had bilateral talks.

 Dialogue after many difficulties

-Earlier this February, US Secretary of State Antony Blinken was supposed to go to Beijing to meet with his Chinese counterpart Qin Gang.
+Earlier this February, US Secretary of State Antony Blinken was supposed to go to Beijing to meet his Chinese counterpart Qin Gang.

 By the end of March, AFP quoted US State Department spokesman Vedant Patel as saying that Rick Waters, US Deputy Assistant Secretary of State for China and Taiwan and head of the Office for the Coordination of China Affairs, had visited Beijing, Shanghai and Hong Kong.
-However, Spokesperson Patel declined to provide details about Mr. Waters' visit.
+However, Spokesperson Patel declined to provide details of Mr. Waters' visit.

 Source link